OpenMendel/MendelImpute.jl/docs/src/man/Phasing_and_Imputation.md

 + For PLINK files, all trios (`.bim`, `.bed`, `.fam`) are present in the same directory
 + Each file contains only 1 (non-sex) chromosome
 + Every record (SNP) is present in the reference panel.
 If this is untrue, you must [match markers in 2 VCF files](https://openmendel.github.io/VCFTools.jl/dev/man/conformgt/).
-+ Given a SNP, it's CHROM, POS, REF, and  ALT fields are the same in target data and reference panel.
++ Given a SNP, its CHROM, POS, REF, and  ALT fields are the same in target data and reference panel.
 MendelImpute use SNP position internally to align markers.
 Note this is not explicitly checked.
 + The position of every SNP is unique: so multiallelic markers should be excluded instead of split (this requirement will eventually be lifted).

-!!! note

-    We recommend **not** doing pre-imputation quality control (i.e. do not remove SNPs out of Hardy-Weinburg equilibrium or SNPs with low minor allele frequencies...etc).
-Instead, reserve quality control to post-imputation.
-This is because every new set of typed SNPs requires a compressed reference haplotype panel that matches the set of typed SNPs.

 # Preparing Reference Haplotype Panel